Dragon vs Wispr Flow: Legacy Desktop vs Modern AI Dictation (2026)

 Developer Features

 Neither Dragon nor Wispr Flow offers dedicated IDE integration.
 Wispr Flow provides code syntax recognition for formatting in code editors.
 Dragon offers voice macros that developers can customize.
-Voibe is the only tool with VS Code and Cursor integration, making it the clear choice for developers.
+Voibe is the only tool with VS Code, Cursor, and Windsurf integration, making it the clear choice for developers.

 Winner: Voibe